 To uphold its fee-free approach, the organization recently launched Indigo Mentors.
 This new initiative helps companies make a positive social impact while boosting employee engagement by utilizing its volunteer matching expertise to identify remote corporate volunteering opportunities suited to employees’ skills and interests.
 Not only do employees benefit from growing their confidence and leadership skills, but in sharing their expertise with Indigo’s charity partners, they are helping these humanitarian organizations become stronger, more sustainable organizations so they can help refugees now and into the future.

-Whether through in-person volunteering with one of its partner charities in Europe, remote corporate volunteering or even through unique events to increase awareness about the need to support refugees, such as the upcoming ‘Cup of Compassion” benefit in Arnhem in the Netherlands on July 20th, Indigo Volunteers is a humanitarian organization focused on helping people so that their small actions can make a big impact.
+Whether through in-person volunteering through one of its 40+ partner charities throughout Europe, the UK and Lebanon or through remote corporate volunteering, Indigo Volunteers is a humanitarian organization focused on helping people so that their small actions can make a big impact.

 In this way, Susannah’s, George’s and Marina’s professional experiences mirror a core philosophy of ACS Athens - teaching students to cultivate themselves as global citizens of the world.
 The drive to give back and create positive change can begin in the classroom, theater or sports fields of ACS Athens, but it has no boundaries when carried into the world as these alumni have shown through their work in addressing some of the most pressing human rights issues of our time.